adilkoondhar/react-notes-site/README.md

 ## Features
 - **Create Notes:** Users can easily create new notes with a title and content.
 - **Delete Notes:** Notes can be deleted effortlessly, providing a clean and intuitive user interface.

+## Technologies Used
+- **React:** The project is built using the React library for building user interfaces.
+- **CSS:** Custom styling is implemented using CSS to create an aesthetically pleasing and responsive design.